 One last thing to think about

-Regardless of WHO you choose to watch your sweet baby make sure that you have a reliable way to communicate about your baby’s day-to-day.
+Regardless of WHO you choose to watch your sweet baby make sure that you have a reliable way to communicate about your baby’s day.
 Feeds, naps, diaper changes, etc. I cannot even tell you how many times I’ve asked moms to provide me with their baby’s log from daycare only to find out that there is NO log.
-Mom, you have the right (and should) to know the details of her baby’s day.
+Mom, you have the right to know the details of your baby’s day.
+You will also need to know so you can adjust baby’s bedtime once you get home based on his/her sleep for that day.

 Whatever your preference, this is YOUR baby, so DO NOT be afraid to state your preferences.
 Then follow up to make sure they’re being followed.
 Setting your baby up for daycare success is your job.
 So, don’t ever feel like you’re being a bother or asking too many questions.
-You know you have some things to consider before putting your baby in daycare (or any care environment!)
 Don’t just assume because this person’s job is “taking care of babies” that they are going to know what YOU want for YOUR baby.

 And don’t be afraid to find another caregiver if the one you originally hired just isn’t a good fit.
-There is nothing wrong with this and sometimes it takes a few tries to find someone that you love!
+While I know it’s a HUGE hassle to go through this process AGAIN, it’s worth it to find someone who is truly a right fit for your family and that you feel at peace about.
+There is nothing wrong with this and sometimes it can take a few tries to find someone that you love!

-I hope that this was helpful.
-That you feel more empowered and confident in finding the perfect caregiver for your baby.
-My hope is that this list of some things to consider before putting your baby in daycare gives you the confidence to make the right choice for you and your family.
-If I can offer any help or answer any questions don’t hesitate to reach out!
+I hope that this was helpful, and that you feel more empowered and confident in finding the perfect caregiver for your baby.
+If I can offer any help or answer any question’s don’t hesitate to reach out!